flj512/yolov1/README.md

 # Train
-This repo use pytorch to train the yolov1 models.
+This repo use pytorch to train the yolov1 model.
 The code is usefull for understanding the origin paper as well as test how to train a model
 and how the hyper parameters affect the traing process.